What is it about Hawaiian drinks that makes us so happy?

 - The Juice of Half of a Fresh Lime.

 Add all the ingredients into a shaker filled with ice cubes.
 Shake well before straining the liquid into a martini glass.
 Garnish with an orchid because an olive would just be weird.
 Aloha!

 What’s your favorite Hawaiian cocktail?
-We’d love to see you with a big festive drink in hand soon at Koloa Landing Resort.
+We’d love to see you with a big festive drink in hand soon at Koloa Landing Resort, your premier Kauai beach resort, soon!
 After all, we’re all about helping you live out your daydreams.

 — Erica Karlin, Koloa Landing Resort